 Dorothy Bishop, a psychologist in the field of DLD says 'This is a very special book: as far as I know, it is the only autobiography written by someone with Developmental Language Disorder (DLD).
 There’s a good reason for that: DLD is a disability that specifically affects the ability to communicate, whether by writing or speaking.
 So getting your thoughts down on paper is challenging if you have DLD: you have to cope with problems in finding the right words and expressing your thoughts in grammatical sentences, and as you struggle to get the ideas written down, your memory for what you want to say may evaporate.'

-A review left on Amazon said 'This is the heart warming story of Damien who has grown up with a Developmental Learning Disorder.
-Damien at an early age was diagnosed with a Speech and Language Disorder.
-Damien shares his experiences of living with a disability from his early childhood to his adult life, showing how having a disability has not stopped him from achieving great things in life and helping others with Speech and Language Disorders through the charity called Afasic.
+A review left on Amazon said 'This is the heart warming story of Damian who has grown up with a Developmental Language Disorder.
+Damian at an early age was diagnosed with a Speech and Language Disorder.
+Damian shares his experiences of living with a disability from his early childhood to his adult life, showing how having a disability has not stopped him from achieving great things in life and helping others with Speech and Language Disorders through the charity called Afasic.
 This is a most enjoyable and informative read.'

 What follows are some extracts from the book:

 “Winter 1974.
 Somewhere in a town in the United Kingdom.
 It’s a cold, dark night.
 The wind is whistling all-around a house, and its cold icy breath stops any animal or insect to coming out and playing under the silvery light of the cold moon.
 Look there, something is moving…”